gwu-libraries/sfm-ui/docs/userguide.rst

     Twitter accounts
   * :ref:`guide-twitter-search`: Collects tweets by a user-provided search query from recent tweets
-  * :ref:`guide-twitter-sample`: Collects a Twitter provided stream of a subset of all tweets in real time.
+  * :ref:`guide-twitter-sample`: Collects a Twitter-provided stream of a subset of all tweets in real time.
   * :ref:`guide-twitter-filter`: Collects tweets by user-provided criteria from a stream of tweets in real time.